What is Asset Management?

 1. Improving Acquisition and Use

-By keeping tabs on a company’s assets throughout their life cycle, a firm owner can improve their technique of acquiring and using the assets.
+By keeping tabs on a company’s assets throughout their life cycle, a firm owner can improve their technique of acquiring and using assets.
 A good case in point is Cisco Systems, which was able to reduce costs by executing PC asset management.
 When implementing such a strategy, the company discovered wasteful purchasing practices, which it solved by developing a better strategy for buying the equipment needed by workers.

 2. Improving Compliance